null

 The Sugar Slaps are designed to emulate gut strings (for slappers, particularly) in a durable, affordable synthetic option.
 The early feedback on these strings is that they do it very well - players report that the strings feel very much like gut strings under the hands, and have many of the favorable aspects of the tone without the hassles of oiling gut strings (or the high cost of them!)

-All four strings are "plain" or "unwound."
-This was made possible thanks to a combination of innovative materials including a vegetable-derived plastic -Sugar- loaded with thin copper powder for the E and A strings.
+The unique sound and feel of these strings was made possible thanks to a combination of innovative materials including a vegetable-derived plastic -Sugar- loaded with thin copper powder for the E and A strings.
 The D and G are made of a special elastomer.
 The result is a full-bodied, percussive sounding strings with just the right sustain and quick rebound on the fingerboard.

 They are especially well-suited for the Rockabilly style and also for pizzicato, particular for "old-timey" styles like bluegrass, Americana, Roots music, and "old" jazz styles.
 They are not particularly useful for arco/bowing, as the bow tends to "skate" on the surface, and they don't respond too well tonally when you do manage to get a grip with the bow.